Itmanco/shopplist/README.md

 1. Confirm email address to activate account
 2. Login in the web App
-   ⋅⋅1.Shooping lists inventory (Create, Open) ⋅⋅⋅1.Add items to the list (Create, Update, Remove) ⋅⋅⋅2.Share your list with other users
+   ⋅⋅1.
+Shooping lists inventory (Create, Open)
+   ⋅⋅⋅1.
+Add items to the list (Create, Update, Remove) ⋅⋅⋅2.
+Share your list with other users
-   ⋅⋅⋅3.Delete List
+   ⋅⋅⋅3.
+Delete List
 3. User account Management (Update, Delete)

 ## Activity Diagram